 - Nosepass, in its debut, was a Fake Ultimate Mook in the same vein as Onix with piss-poor attacking stats that, most of time, make its massive defense go to waste.
 However, it has the coveted Magnet Pull ability to trap Steel-types, so it becomes exceptionally good at beating Skarmory, one of the premier Stone Walls.

 - Poison and Steel Mons have always been rather lame; Both are notorious for having the worst offensive Mons in the seriesnote , but they fill this role in Pokémon X and Y where Fairy-Types are the new powerhouses, and players will need to be packing Mons with good Steel and Poison attacks to deal super-effective damage to the Fairy-type Pokémon, who can hit hard.
+This is even more pronounced in Pokémon Sun and Moon, which introduced the Island Guardians, a quartet of Fairy-types who generate field effects in their favor when deployed.
+If you don't have a super-effective move ready, they will annihilate your Pokémon.

 - In Starcraft II, a lot of of the new units are introduced in missions specifically designed in such a way to make the new unit obscenely useful.
 The worst example of this is the Diamondback—it's a unit that can attack on the move and does bonus damage to armored targets, and just so happens to be introduced in a mission where you need to chase down fast-moving armored trains.
 After this mission you'll never build them again because they're rather expensive and simply aren't very useful in comparison to more versatile, cheaper units like the Goliath and siege tank.